App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Unconventional personal loans let you borrow a lump sum of money that you repay over time with interest.
 With unconventional loans, you borrow funds from a nontraditional lender, such as a marketplace lender or a private lender.
-Unconventional personal loans can be easier to qualify for than traditional personal loans.
-They may be an option for borrowers who can’t qualify for a traditional loan.
+Unconventional personal loans can be easier to qualify for than traditional personal loans, and may be an option for borrowers who can’t qualify for a traditional loan.
 Read on to find out more about unconventional loans, including their pros and cons.

 Typical Requirements for Unconventional Loans